Mars Orbiter Mission: Recognition

 In 2014, China referred to India's successful Mars Orbiter Mission as the "Pride of Asia".
 The Mars Orbiter Mission team won US-based National Space Society's 2015 Space Pioneer Award in the science and engineering category.
 NSS said the award was given as the Indian agency successfully executed a Mars mission in its first attempt; and the spacecraft is in an elliptical orbit with a high apoapsis where, with its high resolution camera, it is taking full-disk colour imagery of Mars.
 Very few full disk images have ever been taken in the past, mostly on approach to the planet, as most imaging is done looking straight down in mapping mode.
 These images will aid planetary scientists.

 An illustration of the Mars Orbiter Mission spacecraft is featured on the reverse of the ₹2,000 currency note of India.

 An image taken by the Mars Orbiter Mission spacecraft was the cover photo of the November 2016 issue of National Geographic magazine, for their story "Mars: Race to the Red Planet".

 Follow-up mission

-ISRO plans to develop and launch a follow-up mission called Mars Orbiter Mission 2 (MOM-2 or Mangalyaan-2) with a greater scientific payload to Mars in 2024 or 2026.
+ISRO plans to develop and launch a follow-up mission called Mars Lander Mission (MLM), also called Mars Orbiter Mission 2 (MOM 2 or Mangalyaan-2) with a greater scientific payload to Mars in 2027.
 The orbiter will use aerobraking to reduce apoapsis of its initial orbit and reach an altitude more suitable for scientific observation.